Top 4 Emerging Financial Services Trends

 Emerging Financial Services Trends

-Holistic Wealth Management
+1. The Integration of Holistic Wealth Management

 Holistic wealth management, as a comprehensive form of financial planning which would cover all of one’s assets, liabilities, and financial goals, will emerge as a new kind of digitized business model.
-According to the 2018 Wealth Management Outlook conducted by Ernst & Young, holistic wealth managers are expected to gain a market share of 30% by 2025.
+According to the Wealth Management Outlook conducted by Ernst & Young, holistic wealth managers are expected to gain a market share of 30% by 2025.

 Additionally, with the presence of low-interest-rate environments and high volatility since the 2008 financial crisis, clients’ shares, bonds, and money market investments are giving way to alternative investments.

-The potential of big data in this sector can bring about change in two areas: precision marketing and risk management.
+Also, the potential of big data can bring about change in two areas: precision marketing and risk management.
 In precision marketing, big data would alter the information structure, allowing financial institutions to collect and analyze customer and prospect data.
 This would enable institutions to generate individualized and tailored services for their clients.
 Your institution can accomplish this by generating new revenue streams through data-driven offers.
 Risk management, where big data’s used to rework traditional risk management models, promotes accurate risk estimation at a low cost.
 By becoming more efficient and providing strengthened security for clients, financial services can continue to serve clients, instead of becoming obsolete in the face of emerging FinTech companies.

 Introducing and leveraging big data in these areas will help institutions increase their operational efficiency and business performance.

-With the diminishment of physical interaction with clients, financial institutions are beginning to look toward different channels to engage clients.
+With the diminishment of physical interaction with clients, financial institutions are also beginning to look toward different channels to engage clients.

 Over the past five years, the financial services industry has adopted the use of online-only banking systems.
 By adopting an omnichannel financial services marketing strategy, clients can now apply for credit cards and check their balance through apps, SMS, and through other digital means.
 By having a financial institution’s brand exist in multiple places, they are increasing the degree of impact they have on larger groups of people.
 They are able to meet the evolving needs of existing and potential clients, by allowing them to access personal, financial information more efficiently if they so choose.
 Leveraging these channels allow financial institutions to create personalized experiences that have a greater likelihood of creating loyalty among clients.